swcarpentry/shell-novice/_episodes/02-filedir.md

 ### Getting help

 `ls` has lots of other **flags**.
-There are two common ways to find out how to use a command and what flags it accepts:
+Depending on your operating system, to find out how to use a command and what flags it accepts:

-1. We can pass a `--help` flag to the command, such as:
+1. (Windows) We can pass a `--help` flag to the command, such as:
     ~~~
     $ ls --help
     ~~~
     {: .bash}

-2. We can read its manual with `man`, such as:
+2. (Mac) We can read its manual with `man`, such as:
     ~~~
     $ man ls
     ~~~
     {: .bash}

-If you use a Mac, or Git for Windows, you might find that only one of these works (probably `man` on Mac and `--help` in Windows).
-We'll describe both ways.
+We will describe both ways.

-Of course there is a third way: searching the internet via your web browser.
+Of course, there is another way: searching the internet via your web browser.
 When using internet search, including the phrase `unix man page` in your search query will help to find relevant results.